mingwho/minghugo/content/posts/learn-vim.md

 it also shows you how many keystrokes and how much time it takes to finish it.
 So you can have a benchmark, come back and practice more to see the progress.
-After completing all the tutorials on Oni, I could easily use the basic Vim commands, and even something more advanced like `ci(` or `da{` etc.
+After completing all the tutorials on Oni, I could easily use the basic Vim commands, and even use something more advanced like `ci(` or `da{` etc.

 {{< figure src="/images/oni.gif" >}}
+PS: There seems to be some [issues](https://github.com/onivim/oni/issues/2688) with Oni interactive tutorial in the latest release.
+Watch out :D

-## What other tools did I discover?
+## What other tool did I discover?
 ### [Vundle](https://github.com/VundleVim/Vundle.vim)
 [Vundle](https://github.com/VundleVim/Vundle.vim) is the plugin manager for Vim.
 Vundle makes it very easy to install language specific plugins and other configurations such as themes.
 Its github page also has an [examples page](https://github.com/VundleVim/Vundle.vim/wiki/Examples) of people's configurations, from which I copy-pasted and happily used so far.

 ## What do I think about Vim now?
 After learning Vim last year and using it everyday since, my view of Vim has shifted from the struggle and confusion to embrace and understanding.
-It becomes really fast and handy for some specific text editing jobs.
+It is really fast and handy for some specific text editing jobs.
 For example, when I squash commits with git, I don't need to change each `pick` to `s` anymore.
 I just need a simple `:2,10s/pick/s/g` and that substitutes the text to exactly what I want.
 I really appreciate how the creators of Vim made such a beautiful and productive tool and designed its flexibility to solve different sorts of tasks.

 If you haven't tried Vim or just start learning it, I hope this post helps you a little bit.
 If you are  a Vim guru, let's compete with some [Ninja-level](https://www.vimgolf.com/) challenges ⚔😆